yelpspoon/naspotato/README.md

 git pull from the Docker host to have those directories available to expecting containers.

-### TODO
- - Sonarr and the torrent cleanup container (on home NAS) will need to be added to the compose file to complete the `naspotato` suite.
- - Add more indexers to Jackett.
- - Additional testing will be done on a light-weight Synology NAS device in the near future.

 ### Requirements
  - Docker
  - git
  - disk space :)

 ## Usage
 The app suite would work best if installed in / but not required (update DOCKER_ROOT if another location is used -- see below).